IgnacioCazcarra/TFI-Cazcarra/README.md

 # TFI-Cazcarra
-Converting ER Diagrams to .slq scripts using neural networks.
+Converting ER Diagrams to .sql scripts using neural networks.